encode/django-vanilla-views/docs/api/base-views.md

 #### form_class

 The form class that should be used for edit views.
-If you are using `FormView`, or your own custom view that calls `.get_form()`, then you should either set this attribute, or override one of the form generation methods.
+If you are using `FormView`, or your own custom view that calls `get_form()`, then you should either set this attribute, or override one of the form generation methods.
 Defaults to `None`.

 #### template_name